Top 10 Hiking Tips for Women

 5. Make Sure Your Boots Fit Well

-Many women have "low volume" feet meaning feet that are narrow and skinny with a very narrow forefoot and heel area, and a low instep.
+Many women have "low volume" feet, meaning feet that are narrow and skinny with a very narrow forefoot and heel area and a low instep.
 It makes getting boots that fit quite challenging, and ill-fitting boots lead to ankle injuries and blisters.
 The most important step is to buy your boots from a store that has salespeople who know how to fit them.
 If they simply bring out several pairs and ask you how they feel, walk out.
-Superfeet insoles both provide support and add volume, which can make a huge difference.
+Superfeet insoles provide support and add volume, which can make a huge difference.
 Click below to read more about choosing the right pair of hiking boots for your next hiking or backpacking adventure:

 6. Don’t Wear Cotton Clothing